John Alf Brown: Club career

 Brown first came to note as a rugby player while representing Cardiff based team St. Peters RFC.
-Brown was made vice-captain of St. Peters, but in 1901 moved to first class team Cardiff.
+Brown was made vice-captain of St. Peters, but in 1901 moved to first class team, Cardiff.
 Brown first played for the Cardiff Senior XV during the 1901/02 season, under the captaincy of Bert Winfield.
 In late 1905, Brown was part of the Cardiff team to face the Original All Blacks, his first encounter with international opposition.
 In a very close match, Cardiff lost 10-8.
 The next season saw the South Africa tour Britain, and Brown faced them twice, at county and then club level.
 He first faced South Africa when he was selected to represent Welsh county team Glamorgan.
-Brown was a surprise choice and joined the team along with Cardiff team mates George Northmore, Bert Winfield, Rhys Gabe and Billy O'Neill.
+Brown was a surprise choice and joined the team along with Cardiff teammates George Northmore, Bert Winfield, Rhys Gabe and Billy O'Neill.
 In a very quick paced game, the South Africans won 6-3, and then went on to beat Wales in a shock win a month later.
 On 1 January 1907 the South Africans met Cardiff in the last game of the tour, having only lost one match, against Scotland, in a 28-game campaign.
 The game was one of the highlights of the tour, with many of the Cardiff players having been humiliated by the South Africans in the Wales defeat, playing for pride.
 In the forwards, Brown, Casey and O'Neill worked tirelessly for Cardiff, against a South African team lacking unison; and it was from Brown's performance on this game that he would later win his Welsh cap.
 The final score was 17-0 to Cardiff, South Africa's only loss to a club side throughout the tour.

 During the 1907/08 season, Rhys Gabe was given the captaincy of Cardiff, and he made Brown his vice-captain.
 By the time Brown left Cardiff in 1910, he had played with the club for ten seasons, appeared in 221 matches and scored 12 tries.